The Bachelor of Arts in History program is designed

 professional conferences, fieldwork and independent

 studies.
-Finally, select students are able to work individually on
+Students are also able to work individually on

 advanced research and writing projects with their professors.